sacredheartsc/selfhosted/roles/prosody/README.md

 I didn't want to deal with DNS challenges for just this one use-case, so I made the [prosody\_letsencrypt\_proxy](../prosody_letsencrypt_proxy) role to retrieve certificates from an existing webserver.
+This role is pulled in as a dependency.

 Variables